thalium/icebox/www/content/posts/getting_started.md

 For Windows guests, you will need at least matching ntkrnlmp and ntdll pdbs.

-On Linux hosts, you can use the symbols.py script to automatically download missing symbols from microsoft servers to a local directory.
+On Linux hosts, you can use the symbols.py script to automatically download missing symbols from Microsoft servers to a local directory.
 Before running the following instructions, check that:
 - The VM is running and named "win10"
 - The Wow64 Task Manager is running in the guest (found at `c:\windows\syswow64\Taskmgr.exe`).